kalliste/seL4-c89/C89-PROJECT.md

       anonymous variadic macros.
     - [x] Tidy the libsel4 size/enumeration assertion macros so they no longer emit pedantic diagnostics under strict C90.
+    - [x] Give the mode-specific cap helpers and page-size queries explicit return paths now that the attribute shims collapse under C89.
+    - [ ] Silence the x86 fault stubs by casting their unused parameters and returning explicit values for the pedantic C90 build.
   - [x] Replace the compound literal helpers in `machine.h` with explicit temporaries.
   - [x] Replace the remaining anonymous variadic logging helpers with